sateesh2020/web-server-kit/docs/Configuration.md

 ## User Authentication

-You can configure authentication for your Apollo Universal Starter Kit-based application in the `config/user.js` file.
+You can configure authentication for your Web Server Kit-based application in the `config/user.js` file.

 ### `secret`